Clickbait – Drives Prospects Away

 However, every time I have clicked, I knew exactly what I was getting into.
 I knew the headline was going to be misleading.
 I knew the article wasn’t going to be of any substance or value.
 But I clicked anyway.
 Why?
 It’s the power of curiosity.
 That’s why people time and again click on these articles or why TV shows cut to commercial right before a drastic reveal (I’m looking at you, Chopped!).
 Our curiosity, as cliche as it sounds, will often get the best of us and make us stick around.

-This intro may be giving you the impression that I’m going to turn around and encourage you to take advantage of people’s curiosities and use clickbait headlines and tactics to your advantage.
+This intro may give you the impression that I’m going to turn around and encourage you to take advantage of people’s curiosity and use clickbait headlines and tactics to your advantage.
 Thankfully, that isn’t the case.
-It’s true that they may initially increase web traffic.
+It’s true that this tactic may initially increase web traffic.
 However, aside from being a deplorably deceiving tactic, clickbait headlines and engagement bait behavior can actually cripple your website and kill your social media presence in the long run.

 These 3 Surprising Facts About Clickbait Articles Will…